hydraulic-software/conveyor/guidebook/docs/tutorial.md

 This will compile the project and then create an unzipped, unpackaged app in the `output` directory.
 Now run the generated program directly in the usual manner for your operating system to check it works.

 Because we generated a JVM app the above commands can be run on any OS in any combination.
-You should pick the one that matches your machine only so you can run the resulting output.
+You should pick the one that matches your machine, but only so you can run the results.

 The command for macOS is different to those for Windows and Linux because Conveyor supports two CPU architectures for macOS, so you have to disambiguate which you want.
 The `-K` switch sets a key in the config file for the duration of that command only.
 Here we're setting the `app.machines` key which controls which targets to create packages for.